How to Fix ‘Installation Error’ in Bluestacks on Windows?

 bcdedit /set hypervisorlaunchtype off

-5. Restart your computer manually from the Start Menu after the execution is completed.
+5. Restart your computer via the Start Menu.

 Opening the Temp folder